InfiniteDevices/blog.infinimesh.io/_posts/2019-04-22-install-infinimesh-in-kubernetes.markdown

 Create a device within infinimesh
 ```
-inf device create sample-device --cert-file sample_1.crt
+inf device create sample-device --cert-file my-first-device.crt
 ```

 ### Access UI
-You can access the UI at <a href="https://app.infinimesh.local" target="_new">https://app.infinimesh.local</a>
+You can access the UI at <a href="https://app.infinimesh.local" target="_new">https://app.infinimesh.local</a>.

 ### Access MQTT
 Since we are on microk8s or Minikube, we have to find out the `NodePort` of the service (type LoadBalancer is not available on both):